Watch a clip of the film here:

-We see an animated game of chance played with dice, and ships sailing for gold, across continents and down the centuries to the present.
-Explorers discover new treasures “coffee, sugar, tea, potatoes“ and the violent repercussions still affect all of us today.
+We see an animated game of chance played across continents and down the centuries to the present, as crops contend with robbers, and the violent repercussions still affect all of us today.

 A booklet giving background information comes free with the DVD.